 In some cases, a meeting with the angel investor will be necessary.
 At that time have ready a 30 second “elevator pitch” describing your company and the benefits and services it offers.

-If meeting in person, a PowerPoint or Video presentation followed with a question-and-answer session is recommended.
-Also, tailor your proposal to meet the requirements and interests of your individual perspective angel investor.
+Also, a PowerPoint or Video presentation followed with a question-and-answer session is recommended.
+Tailor your proposal to meet the requirements and interests of your individual perspective angel investor.

 Is jumping through all the hoops worth it?
 You bet ya.